 Across the capital Wednesday, friends and family of those believed to have been inside the compound during the attack waited nervously to be reunited with their loved ones.
 The Red Cross has asked families to call into its dedicated tracing hotline for help.

 Police asked that residents refrain from sharing unconfirmed news, or images of the ongoing security operation on social media, cautioning about misinformation circulating online.

 Before the evacuation, an explosion and gunfire from inside the hotel was heard by an eyewitness near the complex.

 The attack began at a bank inside the compound Tuesday afternoon, with an explosion targeting three vehicles in the parking lot, followed by a suicide blast in the Dusit Hotel foyer, where guests sustained severe injuries, Joseph Boinnet, inspector general of Kenya’s national police service, told reporters.

 Heavy gunfire and an explosion sent people running for their lives.
 Footage from the scene showed armed officers escorting office workers and injured people to safety as the sound of shots rang out.
 Cars in the compound could be seen aflame as a helicopter flew overhead.

 Kenyan anti-terror units, other law enforcement agencies and ambulances rushed to the scene on Riverside Drive in Nairobi’s Westlands affluent neighborhood as people with bloodied clothes could be seen fleeing the complex.
 Nearby, students from the University of Nairobi’s Chiromo campus were evacuated onto the street.

-“As we were leaving, there were gunshots all over the place,” said Evans Ng’ong’a, who was also inside the complex.
+“As we were leaving, there were gunshots all over the place,” Evans Ng’ong’a, who was inside the complex, told CNN.
 “Attackers jumped over the fence and started shooting after the explosion.”